trustmebrogarantee/thought-viewer/README.md

 # Thought-viewer

-Application for visual thoughts management
+Application for visual thoughts management.
+For now still in progress

 ## Setup